 Principle Seven states, succinctly, that "the controller shall be responsible for, and able to demonstrate compliance with [the previous principles]."

 If you fail to demonstrate compliance with the previous six principles, the consequences can be dire: up to 20 million euros, or 4% percent of worldwide annual turnover, whichever is higher.

 And compliance is mandatory for any organization that collects, stores or processes the personal data of EU data subjects.
 It doesn't matter where your company is headquartered.
 Even companies that do not have a physical presence in the EU must comply with GDPR.

 But what does compliance look like?
 How are you supposed to demonstrate compliance?
 GDPR doesn't outline how businesses will demonstrate compliance, because that will differ greatly depending on the type of business you do, the personal data you handle, and the size of your organization.
 But you can bet that you'd better be ready for an audit, regardless of size.
 Typical best practices, such as logging of security incidents and access to PII, and internal auditing are recommended.

 What's more, it may be advisable to get a risk assessment of our business, which will help you identify any weak points, and evaluate whether or not you need to improve or implement specific security controls.

-As noted above, if your business collects, stores, processes or transmits the personal data of EU residents, the General Data Protection Regulation (GDPR) will apply to you.
+As noted above, if your business collects, stores, processes or transmits the personal data of EU data subjects, the General Data Protection Regulation (GDPR) will apply to you.
 With this much at stake, the best practice is to assure that the systems, user authentication, and encryption techniques involved in the transmission of files are secure and compliant with GDPR.
-This GDPR Overview can give you a head start, but your next step should be to discuss GDPR with your internal team and your vendors, to ensure that your company will be ready to do business with EU citizens.
+This GDPR Overview can give you a head start, but your next step should be to discuss GDPR with your internal team and your vendors, to ensure that your company will be ready to do business with EU data subjects.